MatthewLeeCode/RadVis/README.md

 # RadVis
 RadVis (Radiology Visualization) is a visualization tool for medical images.

-Currently implemented features:
-- Load both DICOM and NIFTI images
-- Can display 2D slices of the 3D images
-- Ability to add a mask to the image
-- Works in both notebooks and scripts

 ## Installation
 `pip install radvis`